How to Ease Employee Anxiety During a Pandemic

 - Sleeping too little, or sleeping too much

-If an employee is exhibiting several of the above red flags, check in.
+If an employee is exhibiting several of the above red flags, check in and ask how they are doing.
 There may be something your organization can do to remove stressors or make accommodations for them.
 Make sure you have a protocol in place for managers to report their concerns.

 Checking in with employees—both by managers in person, and on an organizational level using wellness checks—communicates an important message: that you care.